10 Major Ports In Europe

 Longitude: 2.158441

-The port of Barcelona has a total operational area of 10.7 sq. km with its deepest side at 16 meters.
-The facility is in existence for over 2000 years with commercial cargo operations starting from 1882.
+The Port of Barcelona has a total operational area of 10.7 sq. km, with its deepest side at 16 meters.
+The facility has been in existence for over 2000 years, with commercial cargo operations starting in 1882.

-Barcelona port cluster is the richest textile handling location in Spain and has 7 cruise terminals too.
-Two container terminals with four berths across 3 km length handle container operations for international liners.
+Barcelona port cluster is the richest textile handling location in Spain and also has 7 cruise terminals.
+Two container terminals with four berths across 3 km handle container operations for international liners.

 Cargo Handling

 The terminals also handle half a million automobile units throughout the year.
-Diverse cargo facilities handle energy sources, food, minerals, and other valuable cargo operations.
-An average of 3 million tourists arrives through these seaways for pleasure and business too.
+Diverse cargo facilities handle energy sources, food, minerals, and other valuable cargo.
+An average of 3 million tourists arrives through these seaways for pleasure and business.

 Network and Layout

-The logistic port along with the commercial port handles the major cargo operations.
-13 km long roads connect the backbone of transport and trucking operations throughout the facility.
+The logistics port, along with the commercial port, handles the major cargo operations.
+Approximately 13-km-long roads connect the backbone of transport and trucking operations throughout the facility.

 The port has automation facilities for short-distance transport and monitoring.
 Over 850 employees work across the robust working infrastructure for daily operations.